Technologicat/mcpyrate/README.md

 ## Highlights

 - **Agile development tools**.
+  - [Multi-phase compilation](#multi-phase-compilation): Use macros also in the same module where they are defined.
   - Universal bootstrapper: `macropython`.
 Import and use macros in your main program.
   - Interactive console: `macropython -i`.
 Import, define and use macros in a console session.
     - Embeddable à la `code.InteractiveConsole`.
 See `mcpyrate.repl.console.MacroConsole`.
   - IPython extension `mcpyrate.repl.iconsole`.
 Import, define and use macros in an IPython session.
   - See [full documentation of the REPL system](repl.md).
-  - Multi-phase compilation.
-Define and use macros in the same module.

 - **Testing and debugging**.
   - Statement coverage is correctly reported by tools such as [`Coverage.py`](https://github.com/nedbat/coveragepy/).